Lazer-Database/Lazer-Database/README.md

 Homepage: <http://greg0.ovh.org>
 E-mail: <gerg0sz92@gmail.com>

-If you like and using/want to use my repo I will be greatful for sending me few words on e-mail.
+If you like and using/want to use my repo or you have any suggestions I will be greatful for sending me few words on e-mail.